 - make false statements to the Trust or withhold relevant information.
-Any breach could result in disciplinary which may be taken against an employee at any time and also the removal of the offer of employment. - fail to comply with Trust's recruitment and selection policies and procedures.
+Any breach could result in the job application not progressing, the removal of an offer of employment or disciplinary action being taken against an employee at any time. - fail to comply with Trust's recruitment and selection policies and procedures.